BLC Mentors

 Virtual Mentor and Mentee Cohort Meetings

 Virtual cohort meetings will provide touch points for mentors and mentees, respectively, to meet and discuss challenges, opportunities for growth, and the mentorship experience overall through facilitated conversations.
-These cohort meetings will occur virtually via Zoom every other month.
+These cohort meetings will occur virtually via Zoom every month.
+Mentees will meet the second Tuesday of each month beginning on October 13, 2026 and ending April 13, 2027, from 2 - 3 pm ET.
+Mentors will meet the second Thursday of each month, beginning on October 8, 2026 and ending April 8, 2027, from 2 - 3 pm ET.

 BLC Mentors Closing Retreat